grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 enable-ssh-support
 {% endhighlight %}

-Lastly, configure all of your terminal shell environments to have an appropriate `SSH_AUTH_SOCK` environment variable.
+Next, configure all of your shell environment to have an appropriate `SSH_AUTH_SOCK` environment variable.
 Here are the relevant lines from my `~/.zshrc`.
 You'll want to source your config file or close and open a new terminal window after this change.